ardagnir/pterosaur/README.md

 ![Demo](/pterosaur_demo.gif?raw=true)

-Pterosaur is at more of an alpha/proof-of-concept stage right now, but it's already somewhat useful.
+Pterosaur is at an alpha stage right now.
+It is already useful if you do a lot of typing on your browser, but it isn't completely stable yet.

 ##Requirements